ImsaraSamarasinghe/Python-physics-engine/README.md

 ![Simulation Screen shot](sim.jpeg)

 ## Description
 This project was made so that I could learn the PyGame library.
 I intend to build more physics simulations in the future.
+So far this code can detect collisions between balls and between balls and walls.
+New balls are spawned by clicking on the screen.

 ## Instructions for the use of the PyGame Visualisation Window
 1. PRESS x: Removes all balls